brownemint/Ti-Android-CameraView/README.md

 ## Notes

 + To switch between cameras, remove the current camera from the window, null it and recreate the camera view with the opposite useFrontCamera boolean and add it back to the window.
-+ Currently the image quality is set to its lowest value.
-An update to dynamically change this is imminent.
 + Don't forget to check out Jonathon Carter's [CameraView](https://github.com/jonathanrcarter/CameraView) for something similar for iOS